JosephAmMakhlouf/AI-Summer-Sprint-Bootcamp/n8nNovators/README.md

 ---

-## 🧪 Example Commands
+## Example Commands

-- 🗣️ “Send an email to Dr. Ahmad about the syllabus.”
+-  “Send an email to Dr. Ahmad about the syllabus.”
-- 🗣️ “Label all emails from Jad as IMPORTANT.”
+- “Label all emails from Jad as IMPORTANT.”
-- 🗣️ “What meetings do I have today?”
+- “What meetings do I have today?”
-- 🗣️ “Draft an email to my team about the upcoming demo.”
+- “Draft an email to my team about the upcoming demo.”
-- 🎙️ Send a voice message saying: “Remind me to email Rami about the internship.”
+- Send a voice message saying: “Remind me to email Rami about the internship.”

 ---

-## 👤 Author
+## Author

 **Fatima Hijazi**
 Contact: `fatimaahijazii23@gmail.com`
 GitHub: [fatimahijazi23](https://github.com/fatimahijazi23)

----

-## 📌 License

-MIT License – Free to use, modify, and distribute.